ozyx/movie-night-bot/README.md

 - [ ] Command to select the movies to be voted on
 - [ ] Command to mark the selected movies as watched
+- [X] Command to set the announcement channel

 ### User commands